Local SEO Starter Guide for Your Website

 If you're looking to take a deeper dive into local optimization, check out WordLift's guide on structured data for SEO.
 This is a phenomenal resource to really maximize your local presence.

 Now that you’re ready to get started with your website’s local SEO, where do you start?

 Not a WooRank customer yet?
 No problem!
 Just sign up now.
-With your 14-day free trial, you’ll get full access to all the website you need to start driving qualified traffic to your local business’ website.
+With your 14-day free trial, you’ll get access to all the website tools you need to start driving qualified traffic to your local business’ website.